gbytedev/zfsbud/README.md

- -s, --send <destination_parent_dataset/path> send source dataset incrementally to specified destination -i, --initial                                initially clone source dataset to destination (requires --send) -n, --no-resume                              do not create resumable streams and do not resume streams (requires --send) -e, --rsh <'ssh user@server -p22'>           send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]                create a timestamped snapshot on source with an optional label -R, --recursive                              send or snapshot dataset recursively along with child datasets (requires --send, --create-snapshot, or --remove-old)
+ -s, --send <destination_parent_dataset/path> send source dataset incrementally to specified destination -i, --initial                                initially clone source dataset to destination (requires --send) -n, --no-resume                              do not create resumable streams and do not resume streams (requires --send) -N, --no-raw                                 do not send a raw stream (don't use zfs send --raw) (requires --send) -e, --rsh <'ssh user@server -p22'>           send to remote destination by providing ssh connection string (requires --send) -c, --create-snapshot [label]                create a timestamped snapshot on source with an optional label -R, --recursive                              send or snapshot dataset recursively along with child datasets (requires --send, --create-snapshot, or --remove-old)